Published on November 20, 2020, Updated on November 2, 2022

 Am I a good candidate?

-Patients who don’t have any cosmetic issues are excellent candidates for dental crowns.
-If the tooth is broken, cracked, but still has its roots, a dental crown will be compatible for you.
-When the tooth has decayed, it will need to be treated before a dental crown will be used.
+Patients who don’t have any cosmetic problem are excellent candidates for dental crowns in The Colony.
+If the tooth is broken, cracked, but still has its roots, a crown will be compatible for you.
+When the tooth has decayed, it will need to be treated before a crown will be used.

 Support the decayed teeth – Crowns will be used when there is too much decay in the teeth.
 It is possible to drill away any part that has decayed as it can lead to cracked and further decay.
 Covering the decay with a crown will be the best option.

 Tooth replacement – When you have lost a tooth, your dentist will replace it with dental implants.
 The dental implants are metal screws inserted in the jawbone and covered with a crown in order to blend with the other tooth.

 Protect the weak enamel – The outer layer of the tooth is called enamel.
 It is the one taking all the attacks from plaque due to bacteria buildup every day.
 Plaque can cause tartar and tooth decay.
 If the enamel is weak, it will be prone to damage, crack, and decay.
 Fluoride toothpaste will be an excellent solution to strengthen the teeth, but sometimes the enamel will be too weak that toothpaste no longer works.
 In this case, a crown will be used to cover the tooth and prevent the enamel from eroding further.

 Restore chipped tooth – When the tooth is oddly-shaped, chipped, or discolored covering it with a crown is the best treatment to improve its look.